azdavis/azdavis.net/posts/en/define-pl-03.md

   {\Gamma \vdash \langle e_1, e_2 \rangle: \tau_1 \times \tau_2}
 $$

-We can then extract the left or right part out of the pair.
+We can then project the left or right part out of the pair.

 $$
 \frac